Dina Boluarte

 Boluarte is the first woman to become President of Peru.
-She was a member of the Free Peru but never fully embraced the party's Marxism–Leninism, and was sworn in following Castillo's attempt to dissolve Congress and subsequent impeachment and arrest.
+She was a member of Free Peru but never fully embraced the party's Marxism–Leninism, and was sworn in following Castillo's attempt to dissolve Congress and subsequent impeachment and arrest.
 Boluarte aligned herself with the right-wing majority of the Peruvian Congress, and received support from the Peruvian Armed Forces.
 Boluarte's use of military and the police against protestors has been controversial.
 During her first months as president, protests against her government emerged across Peru, during which authorities perpetrated the Ayacucho massacre and Juliaca massacre.
 Analysts said that Boluarte's crackdown on protestors has undermined democracy.
 Despite international concerns, Boluarte praised the actions of the armed forces.

 On 10 January 2023, Attorney General of Peru Patricia Benavides announced she was opening an investigation to determine if Boluarte and members of her government committed genocide and aggravated homicide.
 Boluarte described these investigations as lawfare, and Benavides was later dismissed.
 Boluarte again avoided impeachment following a bribery scandal, nicknamed "Rolexgate", in 2025.

 Despite describing herself as a "progressive and moderate leftist", observers labeled Boluarte's administration as conservative, opportunistic, and illiberal.
 She became chronically unpopular, with a historic low of 2% approval as of March 2025.
-As such, she was labeled "the world's least popular leader", or the "most unpopular leader in the world".
+As such, she was labeled "the world's least popular leader" and the "most unpopular leader in the world".
 On 10 October 2025, Boluarte was impeached and removed from office by the Peruvian Congress in a 122–0 vote amidst a security crisis and renewed civil unrest against her rule.
 She was succeeded as President of Peru by José Jerí, the president of Congress.